DarynaP/dez-project-earthquakes/README.md

 ### Project architecture

-The end-to-end data pipeline includes the next steps:
+The end-to-end data pipeline includes the following steps:
-- Fetching, selecting and uploading of the initial dataset to a Data Lake (Bucket);
+- Fetch, select and upload the initial dataset to a Data Lake (Bucket);
-- Getting, pre-processing and uploading the data from the Data Lake to a Data Warehouse;
+- Get, pre-process and upload the data from the Data Lake to a Data Warehouse;
-- Transforming the data in the Data Warehouse and preparing it for the dashboard;
+- Transform the data in the Data Warehouse and preparing it for the dashboard;
-- Creating the final  dashboard.
+- Create the final dashboard.

 The diagram below contains detailed information:
 ![](images/project_architecture.png)